A State-Space Perspective on Modelling and Inference for Online Skill Rating: Inference

 \subsection{Techniques for Parameter Estimation}

 Recall the goal of parameter estimation is to infer the unknown static (i.e. non-time-varying) parameters $\theta$ of the state-space model.
 A complete discussion of parameter estimation in state-space models would be time-consuming.
 In this work, we simply focus on estimation following the principle of maximum likelihood, due to its generality and compatibility with typical approximation schemes.
-Careful discussion of other approaches (e.g. composite likelihoods, Bayesian estimation, etc.; see e.g. \cite{varin2008pairwise, varin2011overview, andrieu2010particle}) would be interesting but is omitted for reasons of space.
+Careful discussion of other approaches (e.g. composite likelihoods, Bayesian estimation, etc.; see e.g. \cite{varin2008pairwise, varin2011overview, andrieu2010particle}) is omitted for reasons of space.
 Additionally, we limit our attention to offline parameter estimation, where we have access to historical match outcomes and look to find static parameters $\theta$ which model them well, with the goal of subsequently using these parameters in the online setting (i.e. filtering).
 Techniques for online parameter estimation (with a focus on particle methods) are reviewed in \cite{kantas2015particle}.

-Given the general intractability of the filtering and smoothing distributions, it should not be particularly surprising that the likelihood function of a state-space model is also typically unavailable.
-Fortunately, many approximation schemes for filtering and smoothing also enable the computation of an approximate or surrogate likelihood, which can then be used towards parameter estimation.
-That is, in addition to approximating the filtering distribution (for example), an algorithm may also provide access to a tractable approximation $\hat{\mathbf{P}} \left(y_{1:K} \mid \theta \right)$, which can then be optimised directly by numerical methods.

-In cases where a `direct' approximate likelihood is not available, a popular option is to adopt an expectation-maximisation (EM) strategy for maximising the likelihood $\mathbf{P} \left(y_{1:K} \mid \theta \right)$; see e.g. \cite{neal1998view}, chapter 14 in \cite{Chopin2020} for overview.
+A popular and general option for parameter estimation is an expectation-maximisation (EM) strategy for maximising the likelihood $\mathbf{P} \left(y_{1:K} \mid \theta \right)$; see e.g. \cite{neal1998view} or Chapter 14 in \cite{Chopin2020} for overview.
 EM is an iterative approach, with each iteration consisting of two steps, known as the E-step and M-step respectively.
 The usual expectation step (`E-step') consists of taking the current parameter estimate $\hat{\theta}$, using it to form the smoothing distribution $\mathbf{P} \left(x_{0:K}^{\left[N\right]} \mid y_{1:K}, \hat{\theta}\right)$, and constructing the surrogate objective function

 which is a lower bound on $\log\mathbf{P} \left(y_{1:K} \mid \theta \right)$.
 The maximization step (`M-step') then consists of deriving a new estimate by maximising this surrogate objective.
 When these steps are carried out exactly, each iteration of the EM algorithm is then guaranteed to ascend the likelihood $\mathbf{P}(y_{1:K} \mid \theta)$, and will thus typically yield a local maximiser when iterated until convergence.